 Damp walls are a problem that most properties suffer from at some point.
 That said, there are many different damp problems that can affect walls and all require unique treatment.
 This is why it is important that a professional diagnosis is given before damp proofing walls in your property.

-If your property appears to have damp on its walls but you cannot determine the reason there is no need to worry, our expert team at Peter Cox have been damp proofing walls since 1951 and are always available with help and advice.
-Call our experts today on 0800 633 5712 or contact our damp proofing team using our contact form
+If your property is showing signs of developing damp patches on internal walls, then talk to the industry experts at Peter Cox.
+We have been helping our customers solve problems related to damp walls since 1951 and are always available with help and advice.
+Call our specialists today on 0800 633 5712 or contact our damp proofing team using our contact form

 Penetrating damp refers to moisture ingress through a lateral wall.
 It is a damp problem that can penetrate walls at any level of a property.
 If water management systems like guttering or downpipes on the outside of your property look damaged or blocked then they are likely the source of a penetrating damp problem.
 Defective pointing and leaks in plumbing can cause penetrating damp.

 On your internal walls, penetrating damp will create damp patches that damage plaster, leave water marks and leave a damp musty smell.

 Damp on walls caused by condensation will typically manifest as black mould spots on paintwork and wallpaper.
 Condensation problems are more likely to occur on cold, outside facing walls but can affect any wall in the property given the right circumstances.
 Condensation problems are more common in the autumn and winter months when people close their windows and increase the humidity and is particularly prevalent in bathrooms and kitchens.